Google Wallet: Region locking

 Google Wallet prohibits FeliCa-based payment, transit, and loyalty functionality (e.g. Suica, PASMO, WAON, etc.) from being accessed on non-Japanese devices by restricting the initialization of the required third-party Osaifu-Keitai middleware apps on both Android & Wear OS.
 However, users have discovered ways to enable the functionality on non-Japanese models of Pixels via rooting.
 This behavior is in contrast to other wallets such as Apple Wallet, which allow users with any regional device model (iPhone 7 or later) to add FeliCa-based cards.

 In turn, users with Japanese devices cannot access North American & European transit cards such as SmarTrip and Pop, though there is a workaround via previewing a route in Google Maps that uses the desired fare payment method, and selecting the banner that offers to add said card to Wallet.

-Campus IDs are also locked to devices bought in the United States of America, Canada, and Australia.
-Google claims support for international devices is "coming soon," though this has been promised for several years as of 2024.
+Campus IDs are also claimed to be locked to devices bought in the United States of America, Canada, and Australia.
+Though this seems to be inaccurate, considering campus IDs have since made an appearance in Italy.
+Google claims support for international devices is "coming soon," though this has been promised for several years as of 2026.

-In addition, UWB functionality for car keys is limited to regions that allow the frequency to be broadcast in personal mobile devices by law.
+In addition, UWB functionality for car keys and home keys is limited to regions that allow the frequency to be broadcast in personal mobile devices by law.